 EBM has been commissioned to bring the message of healing to a hurting world.
 To authentically bear witness to what God has done in our individual lives as an encouragement to believers who seek to learn more about what they were created for and more about the God who did the creating.

 We accomplish this by supporting the needs of others directly, through scholarship programs, writing, speaking, teaching, and providing practical tools that encourage a more intimate relationship with Christ.
 We deliver Gods message in-person, on our website, blog, and other social media outlets including our YouTube Channel.

-Life wounds us.
+Life beats us up.
+It wounds us.
 From an early age every experience, good or bad, impacts how we view ourselves and how we view God.
-The lens through which we interpret life gets distorted.
+The lens through which we interpret life is distorted.
 The battle began when we bit that darn fruit in the Garden of Eden, deciding we wanted to be like God.
 Instead, we got a view of evil that God never intended.
 How could we?
 We had no idea what evil was.
 We weren’t created for it.

 Since that fateful day, we’ve been doing everything we can to reconnect with God.
 Let’s face it, we live in a world at war.
 Squaring off with an enemy that seeks to destroy us through lies, deceit, and distortions of truth.